Why I Never Shoot RAW — FujiFilm Simulations, Recipes, and More!

 Whenever I go out to photograph, I always have at least one Fujifilm camera with me, loaded with seven film simulation recipes.
 My favorite color recipe is Kodak Portra 400 v2, and my favorite black-and-white recipe is Kodak Tri-X 400.
 Some recipes aren’t modeled after specific films, but produce an analog aesthetic anyway, such as my Xpro ’62 recipe, which has a vintage cross-processed look, and my Positive Film recipe, which is intended to mimic Saul Leiter’s style.
 I like to load a few of my favorite recipes into my camera before going out, and the remaining presets are often experimental recipes that I’m working on, as I’m always creating new ones.

-Kodachrome 64 is one of those recipes that I find myself often programming into my camera—that is, if it isn’t already a C1-C7 preset from my last outing!
-It has the right amount of nostalgia, delivering those “nice bright colors” and “greens of summer” that “makes you think all the world’s a sunny day.”
-I can’t help but think, if Paul Simon picked up a Fujifilm camera today to take a photograph, the Kodachrome 64 recipe would be his favorite, and perhaps he’d even write a song about it.
+Kodachrome 64 is one of those recipes I often find myself programming into my camera—that is if it isn’t already a C1-C7 preset from my last outing!
+It has the right amount of nostalgia, delivering those “nice bright colors” and “greens of summer” that “make you think all the world’s a sunny day.”
+I can’t help but think that if Paul Simon picked up a Fujifilm camera today to take a photograph, the Kodachrome 64 recipe would be his favorite, and perhaps he’d even write a song about it.

 Kodachrome 64 Recipe: